openfaas/ofc-bootstrap/README.md

 * 2-3 nodes with 1-2 vCPU and 2-4GB RAM each

-These are guidelines and not a hard requirement, you may well be able to run with fewer resources, such as with a single 2vCPU node with 2GB RAM.
+These are guidelines and not a hard requirement, you may well be able to run with fewer resources.

 #### Note for k3s users